fernandodgl/androidmarketappanalysis/README.md

 ## Notes
 I recommend using Jupyter or Google Colab for visualization of this notebook.
 There are two versions of the notebook, English and Brazilian Portuguese.
 Suit yourselves!
-Data is saved in HTML (Data Folder)
+Data is saved as HTML (Data Folder)
 ** Data extracted from DataCamp.com